Erwin01/AppSale/README.md

 # AppSale
-API development using Arquitectura Hexagonal in Visual Studio with Sql Server and Postman
+API development using Arquitectura Simple Hexagonal in Visual Studio with Sql Server and Postman